Ridge Boosting is Both Robust and Efficient: Introduction

 \textbf{Semiparametric efficiency and doubly robustness:} Semiparametric efficiency theory provides a rigorous foundation for the efficient estimation of target parameters in models that incorporate both parametric and nonparametric components \citep{bickel1993efficient,newey1994asymptotic}.
 In the context of causal inference, doubly robust estimators \citep{robins1994estimation,kennedy2024semiparametric} form a central class of methods that can attain semiparametric efficiency under correct specification of both.
 One motivation for these estimators comes from orthogonal (or Neyman-orthogonal) estimating equations \citep{chernozhukov2018double,chernozhukov2021automatic,foster2023orthogonal}, which reduce sensitivity to errors in nuisance function estimation.
 A complementary line of work \citep{zubizarreta2015stable,ben2021balancing,athey2018approximate,hirshberg2021augmented,bruns2025augmented} focuses on balancing weights, which aim to reweight samples so that covariate distributions are matched across treatment groups.
 When balancing weights are combined with outcome regression, the resulting augmented estimators inherit both double robustness and semiparametric efficiency.
-In parallel, targeted maximum likelihood estimation (TMLE) \citep{van2006targeted,van2011targeted} shows that, by incorporating a targeting step based on the efficient influence function of the parameter of interest and grounded in likelihood theory, TMLE achieves semiparametric efficiency.
+In parallel, targeted maximum likelihood estimation (TMLE) \citep{van2006targeted,van2011targeted} shows that, by incorporating a targeting step based on the efficient influence function of the parameter of interest and grounded in likelihood theory, TMLE achieves semiparametric efficiency. \cite{cho2024kernel} consider the TMLE update in an RKHS, and find a closely related universal adaptability property.
+In future work, it may be possible to unify their results with our boosting and multicalibration setting.

 \textbf{Connection between multicalibration and causal inference:} There are several recent papers discussing the connection between multicalibration and causal inference. \cite{wu2024bridging} show the connection between invariant risk minimization and multicalibration in the context of concept shift. \cite{ye2024multicalibration} explores multicalibration and universal adaptability in survival analysis. \cite{kern2024multi} shows that the multi-accurate conditional average treatment effect estimate is robust to unknown covariate shifts. \cite{van2023causal} also calibrate a baseline model to achieve semiparametric efficiency, albeit without using multicalibration.